 Right thinking may not make the trouble go away or make life easy again.
 But you will be better able to walk forward with the courage and peace to face whatever hits.
 That’s how you walk from fear to faith.

-In the next blog, we’ll focus on God knowing what is going on in your life and being able to do something about it.
+In the next article, we’ll focus on God knowing what is going on in your life and being able to do something about it.

 The following Bible Studies and podcasts will give you more biblical insight into how to walk from fear to faith in your life.